jh2633/password_test/README.md

+### Task Brief
+The two parts of the test to implement for this tests are below
+- Implement a back-end service that will receive the password and return either "weak", "ok" or "strong";
+- Implement a small front end application that calls the back-end service to measure the password and show the user the strength of their password as they are typing.

 ### Configuration(no docker)
 - The password class uses the match! method to return a boolean for evaluating a string to a regex pattern.
 This method was added in Ruby 2.4.
+Ruby Version Manager (rvm) is a great tool in case you need to upgrade your Ruby version
+- git clone this repo
 - Run `gem install bundler` if you do not have bundler
 - Run `bundle` to install dependencies in Gemfile
 - Run `rake server:start` to start the server using the rake task